cloudnative-id/artwork/poster/generator/README.md

-## Generator for backgrounds for slides
+## Generator for meetup poster

-With generator you can create background images for use in Google Slides.
+With generator you can create meetup poster to be posted in social media and telegram groups.
 The following uses Google Maps to generate a picture of the city's roads, and add a CNCF overlay.